PataphysicalSociety/soupault.app/site/faq.md

 Working at the HTML element tree level allows soupault to decouple the logic from presentation to a much greater extent, so it needs themes less.

-However, there are some ready to use applications, such as [blog](/apps/blog).
+However, there are some ready to use blueprints, such as blog..

 ### Does soupault use a template processor?